-Daniel James Pike is a filmmaker, screenwriter and artist from South Woodslee, Ontario, Canada.
-From a young age, Daniel has had his sights set on a creative future.
-In 2018, Daniel launched County House Pictures, a small film production company that aims to craft great stories from script to screen.’
+Daniel James Pike is a filmmaker and screenwriter from South Woodslee, Ontario, Canada.
+From a young age, Daniel has had his sights set on a creative future after picking up his first video camera from Sears when he was 13 years old.
+In 2018, Daniel launched County House Pictures, a small film production company on a mission to craft great stories ‘from script to screen.’

 Connect with Daniel: